Summary: in this tutorial, we will show you how to create a new table in a database by using the MySQL CREATE TABLE statement.

 CREATE TABLE statement.
 The

-CREATE TABLE statement is one of the most complex statement in MySQL.
+CREATE TABLE statement is one of the most complex statements in MySQL.

 CREATE TABLE [IF NOT EXISTS] table_name(

-IF NOT EXISTSis an optional part of the statement that allows you to check if the table that you are creating already exists in the database.
+IF NOT EXISTS is an optional clause that allows you to check if the table that you are creating already exists in the database.
 If this is the case, MySQL will ignore the whole statement and will not create any new table.
 It is highly recommended that you use

-CREATE TABLEstatement for preventing from an error of creating a new table that already exists.
+CREATE TABLE statement to avoid an error of creating a new table that already exists.

-- Third, you need to specify the storage engine for the table in the
+Third, you can optionally specify the storage engine for the table in the

-engineclause.
-You can use any storage engine such as InnoDB, MyISAM, HEAP, EXAMPLE, CSV, ARCHIVE, MERGE FEDERATED or NDBCLUSTER.
-If you don’t declare the storage engine explicitly, MySQL will use InnoDB by default.
+ENGINE clause.
+You can use any storage engine such as InnoDB and MyISAM.
+If you don’t explicitly declare the storage engine, MySQL will use InnoDB by default.

 InnoDB became the default storage engine since MySQL version 5.5.
-The InnoDB table type brings many benefits of relational database management system such as ACID transaction, referential integrity, and crash recovery.
-In previous versions, MySQL used MyISAM as the default storage engine.
+The InnoDB storage engine brings many benefits of a relational database management system such as ACID transaction, referential integrity, and crash recovery.
+In the previous versions, MySQL used MyISAM as the default storage engine.